thorbenbaerentson/blender_object_tools/README.md

 # Known Issues
 - The menu item 'Asset Tools' should be grayed out when no object is selected.
 However, implementing 'poll' for a menu object does not seam to suffice in order to achive it.
+- The objects are not move exactly to the origin, there is still an offset.